ZeitOnline/vivi/core/src/zeit/cms/relation/README.txt

 u'http://xml.zeit.de/a'

 Note that `get_relations` is not transitive.
-So if d references a, askind for c's references will still just yield a:
+So if d references a, asking for c's references will still just yield a:

 >>> d = repository['d']